appscot/sails-orientdb/README.md

 Waterline-orientdb aims to work with Waterline v0.10.x and [OrientDB](http://www.orientechnologies.com/orientdb/) v1.7.10 and later.
 While it may work with earlier versions, they are not currently supported, [pull requests are welcome](
 ONTRIBUTING.md)!

 From the waterline [adapter interfaces](https://github.com/balderdashy/sails-docs/blob/master/contributing/adapter-specification.md) waterline-orientdb supports `Semantic`, `Queryable`, `Associations` and `Migratable` interfaces.
+Waterline-orientdb complies with waterline API and it's used in the same way as any other waterline/sails adapter.

 Waterline-orientdb connects to OrientDB using [Oriento](https://github.com/codemix/oriento) (OrientDB's official driver).